 Ann Pellegrini

 Ann Pellegrini is Professor of Performance Studies and Social and Cultural Analysis at NYU.
 Her books and articles traverse several disciplines and interdisciplines, but one through-line is an abiding interest in exploring how feelings are lived, experienced, and communicated between and across bodies—and with what risks and possibilities for self and others.
-Another is the value of the aesthetic for repairing democratic social life.
+Another is the work of the aesthetic for disrupting and transforming possibilities for democratic social life.

 Education